 Scholars learn across disciplines from teachers who are blending career courses with core academic learnings.
 Meanwhile, regular interaction with industry leaders offers a glimpse into opportunities beyond graduation.

-Whether they’re studying soil samples, designing websites, learning a language, or fabricating machines to power the Internet of Things, scholars spend their days preparing to meet the challenges of our ever-changing world.
+Whether they’re studying soil samples, designing websites, learning a language, or fabricating machines for the 21st century, scholars spend their days preparing to meet the challenges of our ever-changing world.

-Ignite helps scholars develop critical thinking, empathy, problem solving, and collaboration skills to recognize their potential and achieve their dreams.
+Ignite helps scholars develop critical thinking, empathy, problem solving, collaboration, and public speaking skills to recognize their potential and achieve their dreams.

 Why Ignite Institute?